Episode 22 – How Niched Is Too Niched?

 It depends on the kind of business you are trying to start and how big you want to grow.

 Most of my clients are starting coaching, consulting or service-based location-independent businesses.
-See episode 4 for why I consider these the best options to start with.
+See Episode 4 – The Best Business Model For New Online Entrepreneur for why I consider these the best options to start with.
 The short answer though, is more money sooner and lower risk.

 So they want to be niched enough to stand out but don’t want to be so niched that it is hard to find clients.